Monash-FIT3170/2025W1-HansRoslinger/Documentation/Maintenance Plan.md

 - Maximilian Craig
 - Tejeshvi Sagwal
 - Liam Chui
-  In order to manage CloudRun deployments, Google Buckets, and Artifact Registry images.
+  In order to manage CloudRun deployments, Google Buckets, and Artifact Registry Images.

 ### Expectation following the conclusion of the unit

-It is not expected that Mayank will continue to maintain the Google Cloud Project, as doing so incurs costs associated with storing images in the bucket, and handling CloudRun instances.
+It is not expected that Mayank will continue to maintain the Google Cloud Project, as doing so incurs costs associated with storing Images in the bucket, and handling CloudRun instances.
 Therefore an alternative solution needs to be put in place in order to provide the opportunity for a new party to inherit and manage the Google Cloud Project and it's associated services.

 ### Terraform Infrastructure